 RDF: Well, it makes very strong recommendations in the face of contradictory evidence.

 MM: Make that the title of your article.

 So we wrote an article called “In the face of contradictory evidence: Report of the Dietary Guidelines for Americans Committee” .
 The journal was kind enough to make it an open access article and it’s available on this blog.
-In the end, we were one-upped by Steven Malanga, whose article in the New York Post was called “Fed’s Food Fog.”
+In the end, on titles, we were one-upped by Steven Malanga, whose article in the New York Post was called “Fed’s Food Fog.”

 For sure, both the Report and the final Guidelines were the proverbial camel-like production of a committee, tedious, repetitive and stylistic dreadful.
 But what about the NEL?
 What about the evidence?
 Style aside, wasn’t this evidence based medicine?

 Where do these guidelines come from?
 The assumption is that evidence follows its etymologic roots, stuff that is visible, stuff that comes from the sensible and true avouch of our own eyes.
 In fact, it is most often applied, as in the case of the DGAC, to the most controversial and contentious subjects.
 Calling something evidence is not enough.
 So what happens in courts of law?
 In a court of law, a judge decides on whether the jury can hear the evidence.
 Who decides admissibility of the evidence in EBM?

 Science is a human activity.
 Conflict, controversy and a resistance to new ideas are well known even in the so-called hard, that is, more mathematical, sciences, and even where there are no outside forces as there was in the case of Galileo.
 In the twentieth century, conflicts do not generally impede progress for long.
 Especially in the physical sciences, there is usually agreement on basic assumptions and on the rules of logic, allowing ultimate acceptance of strong evidence.
 Competing theories may coexist and supporters of both are likely to admit that they are awaiting reconciliation.